Summer is a long time.

 - Involve them with money.
 Whether you’re doing a weekly shop, paying a water bill or eating out, get children involved with money.
 You can get them to work out how much it’ll cost, what change you should get (if any) or what coins you should use for the exact amount.
 I am a firm believer that everyone should understand and learn about finance and money, and there are so many great resources out there (and a lot that are free) to help people with this!

-- Watch our webinars.
+- Join our daily live lessons.
 So we were bound to say this (!) but this is exactly why we designed them – to support students when they’re not at school.
-It doesn’t matter where a student is in the world, as long as they can access the internet, they can access our videos!
-This makes it the ideal way for students to learn during the holidays or whilst on a break; it’s on their terms – when they want, wherever they want for however long they want.
+It doesn’t matter where a student is in the world, as long as they can access the internet, they can access our LIVE lessons!
+This makes it the ideal way for students to learn during the holidays or whilst on a break.
 It promotes independent study skills (which are super useful) and you hand them over control of their learning.
-Our webinars are live every month or available to watch pre-recorded at anytime.
-Just drop us an email for full info.
+Our lessons are live each and every day or available to watch pre-recorded at anytime.
+Sign up now for less than £1 a day.

 With all the education done; all that’s left to say is HAVE A GREAT SUMMER!